vishalgoudmogili/cs421-research-study/README.md

   - Verification: To verify the setup, reopen the command prompt and type the command below.
 It should display your API key: echo %OPENAI_API_KEY%

 4. Run `hyde-dl19.ipynb`, it will run the experiment on the TREC DL19 dataset.
-Run `implementation-of-hyder.ipynb`, it will go through HyDE pipeline with an example query.
+Run `implementation-of-hyde.ipynb`, it will go through HyDE pipeline with an example query.